samwilson/hmw/content/people/charles-william-mcharg-wilson.md

 After about only a year Robert broke the apprenticeship, causing Charlie to sue his uncle and to be awarded £1,000 in compensation.

-With this sum, Charlie moved to Perth and started his timber merchant business *CM Wilson Pty Ltd*.
+With this sum, Charlie moved to Perth and started the timber merchant business *C.M.
+Wilson & Co.
+Pty Ltd*.

 By about 1920 he was back in Melbourne, and built his house *Linlathen* at 133 Mont Albert Road in Canterbury, Victoria.